s3664099/PrayerOrder/readme.md

-- Create file to generate blank database after dropping all tables.
-- Two databases - one for authentication, and one for prayers and groups
-- Separate sections of the database so that the database object is separate
-- Change method that password and userkey, prayerKey and group key are encoded
 - Change sections of code to refer to userKey as opposed to user email

-   #Add user key to the user table which encode the email
    #The user key is the reference for the prayers - so that the group key can also be used.
    #Record how the database is set up
    #Create table to hold reference to prayer user has selected